Home Appraisal Checklist: A Guide for Sellers

 2. Be flexible in scheduling

-In this booming housing market, the turnaround time between appraisal request and report deadline are sometimes less than 30 days.
-For sake of time efficiency, many appraisers group appointments by geographic location.
+In this booming housing market, the turnaround time between appraisal request and report deadline is sometimes less than 30 days.
+For the sake of time efficiency, many appraisers group appointments by geographic location.

 So, rearranging your schedule can save valuable time.